gromnitsky/alt-30-seconds-of-code/c/snippets/tsearch.md

 empty the table or get a list of its elements.

 POSIX also has `tsearch()` & co. for manipulating a tree (Red-Black or AVL, depending on a libc implementation).
-It has a more usefull interface--the user don't need to worry about a tree size, can delete individual entries & clean up the whole tree.
-Nevertheless I still find it fairly brittle & curbersome.
+It has a more useful interface--the user don't need to worry about a tree size, can delete individual entries & clean up the whole tree.
+Nevertheless I still find it fairly brittle & cumbersome.

 For example, memory management is terrifically complex: if, when adding an entry to a tree you do it twice with the same key, it'll